Fight for $15

 The movement has seen successes on the state and local level.
 California was the first state to act in 2016.
-Alaska and Missouri were the most recent to act in 2024.
-Fifteen states and Washington, D.C. have now passed laws that gradually raise their state minimum wage to at least $15 per hour.
+Virginia was the most recent to act in 2026.
+Seventeen states and Washington, D.C. have now passed laws that gradually raise their state minimum wage to at least $15 per hour.
 Four more states are expected to reach $15 by 2027 due to inflation adjustments.
-This will mean 48% of the country will have a $15 minimum wage by 2027.
+This will mean 51% of the country will have a $15 minimum wage by 2027.
 Twenty states with 37% of the population are currently stuck at the federal minimum.
 Major cities such as San Francisco, New York City and Seattle, where the cost of living is significantly higher, acted earlier to raise their municipal minimum wage to $15 per hour with some exceptions.
 On the federal level, the $15 proposal has become significantly more popular among Democratic politicians in the past few years, and was added to the party's platform in 2016 after Bernie Sanders advocated for it in his presidential campaign.

 In 2019, the Democratic-controlled House of Representatives passed the Raise the Wage Act, which would have gradually raised the minimum wage to $15 per hour.
 It was not taken up in the Republican-controlled Senate.
 In January 2021, Democrats in the Senate and House of Representatives reintroduced the bill.
 In February 2021, the Congressional Budget Office released a report on the Raise the Wage Act of 2021 which estimated that incrementally raising the federal minimum wage to $15 an hour by 2025 would benefit 17 million workers, but would also reduce employment by 1.4 million people.
 On February 27, 2021, the Democratic-controlled House passed the American Rescue Plan pandemic relief package, which included a gradual minimum wage increase to $15 per hour.
 The measure was ultimately removed from the Senate version of the bill.

 In the 2020s, Fight for $15 has become a Fight for $20, particularly at the local level.